Cozy living room with a wooden dining table and chairs, surrounded by potted plants.

 Best furniture materials and finishes for a biophilic home

-Ideal for dining tables, coffee tables, sideboards and shelves.
+Timber and oak tones — ideal for dining tables, coffee tables and console or hall tables.
 Visible grain instantly adds warmth and makes a room feel less synthetic.

-Use sparingly to add contrast and grounding.
-Stone looks work best when balanced with warmer timber or fabric touches.
+Stone-inspired finishes — use sparingly to add contrast and grounding.
+Stone-look surfaces work best when balanced with warmer timber or fabric touches.

 Biophilic design ideas for Queensland homes